TriveshWasnik/entertainment-App/client/README.md

 [Live site URL](https://entertainmentapp-lqeh.onrender.com)

-# The Entertainment App allows users to search for their preferred movies or TV series and provides the added functionality of bookmarking their favorites.
-TMDB API can be used for fetching Movies and TV series data.
+# This is an Almabetter Fullstack Project name as "Entertaiment" application using React, Redux, Tailwind CSS, and the TMDB API with backend MongoDB Altus.
+The app offers a seamless and enjoyable browsing experience for movie and TV show enthusiasts.

-### Project Pages
+### Features

-- **SignUp & Login Page**: User can create a account and access this account
+- **Signup and Login User**: User can create a new account and login a account
-- **Home Page**: After Login the User, User can access a most recent or trending movies and series lists organized in grid system.
-- **Movies Page & TV Series Page**: A movies Page shows the all movies also TV Series Page show all TV Series. these are organized in grid system.
-- **Bookmarked Page**: Bookmarked Page displays the all bookmarked Movies and TV Shows. bookmarked Movies and TV Shows are fetching through the MongoDB Database
+- **Movies & Series Lists**: Users can access a variety of movie and series lists, including popular, trending, and top-rated movies..
+- **Movie & TV Show Datials Page**: A detailed view showcasing movie or TV show information, along with recommendations for similar content.
+- **Search For Movie or Tv Show**: An intuitive search feature enabling users to easily find specific movies or TV shows.

+## Technologies Used

 - **React.js**: Utilized to create the frontend of the application, providing a dynamic and responsive user interface.
 - **Redux Toolkit**: Implemented to efficiently manage the global state of the application and ensure smooth data flow.
 - **Tailwind**: Integrated this utility-first CSS framework to streamline and enhance the design process, resulting in a clean, maintainable, and visually appealing UI.

-### Technologies Used

-- This application using Technology Such as React, Redux, Tailwind, and the TMDB API along with MongoDB NoSQL Type Database.